MrMijagi/subtitles-translator/README.md

 ___

 # markdown-translator

+The script below translates markdown document while ignoring things that shouldn't be translated (for example tags with code inside them).

 I may not have included all html/markdown tags, so let me know about any issues you encounter :) (you can also just put missing tags inside the python script yourself)